fourwastaken/classicmacro/README.md

 ## Warning ##

+This script was made to work on Firefox!
+Who uses Chrome nowadays...

 This macro may not work correctly because of your display/resolution.
 However, the script should click at coordinates relative to your screen size.
 Have any issues?
-DM me on Discord ( Username: "Bortress." )
+Post an issue!

 ## Instructions ##